react-bootstrap-table/react-bootstrap-table2/docs/filter-props.md

 ### textFilter.delay - [Number]
 * Debounce time, which means how long will trigger filtering after user typing.
 Default is `500ms`.

 ### textFilter.getFilter - [Function]
 * export `filter` function to allow users to access.
 For textFilter, `filter(value)` to filter columns dynamically.

+### textFilter.onFilter - [Function]
+* Register a listener which will be called when column filter being triggered.

 **Example**
 ```js